FAQ

 My actual hands-on time varies:

-• For my hand-painted work, surface decoration can take anywhere between one and 4+ hours.
+• For my hand-painted work, surface decoration can take anywhere between one and 5+ hours for each piece.

 • There are lots of steps in between — drying, waiting for the next kiln firing, and so on.